IntrovertHedgehog/openai-embbed-py/README.md

 - Enhance Embbeding with response engineering
 - Combine LlamaIndex with Embbeding to cover wide range of cases
 - Optimising LlamaIndex to be cheaper and faster

+### Index Optimization
+- Vector Index seems most appropriate for semantic search task such as this
+- [HyDE](https://gpt-index.readthedocs.io/en/latest/how_to/query/query_transformations.html#hyde-hypothetical-document-embeddings) is tried, but it does not improve the current model too much, plus it consumes more time and tokens
+- Single-step decomposition is potentially useful.
+It can answer more complex queries by transform the query into subquestion and check against the index.
+The current model does not have this capability, but will be integrated in the future to cover more use cases.
+-